cbalan/k101/doc/4_services.md

 like GCP, Azure & AWS

 ExternalName
 - Used to map a service to a DNS name.
-Lets take a quick example
+This could be used for example to control the entrypoint to a Database.
+Lets take a look at a quick example:

 ```yaml
 apiVersion: v1